 40,000 points at a cost of $95 would see me “buying” Membership Rewards Points at just 0.24 cents each and as I value Membership Rewards Points at 1.5 cents each (based on the value that I know I can get out of them with relative ease), I see that as a fantastic deal that I’m unlikely to pass up.

-Just the other day, I wrote a post explaining that I wasn’t ready to apply for the excellent Capital One Venture X Rewards Credit Card because even though its fantastic 100,000 welcome offer is soon to be pulled, I didn’t want to have to spend $10,000 across the next 6 months to lock that welcome offer in.
 Here, however, I’m being given the same 6 month period in which to spend just $2,000 in order to earn 40,000 Membership Rewards Points and that’s a target that I’m much happier trying to hit.
 In fact, it’s a target that I’ll be able to hit with ease and while earning at least 3 points for every dollar I spend.

 What this all means is that if I apply for this upgrade, I should find myself earning a total of at least 46,000 Membership Rewards Points after I spend $2,000 on the Amex EveryDay® Preferred Card and assuming a valuation of 1.5 cents/point, that comes to a total return of $690.
 That could be viewed as a 34.5% rebate on my spending and I like the sound of that!

-Better yet, as I value Amex Membership Rewards Points and Citi ThinkYou Points equally, by transferring my U.S. supermarket spending to the Amex EveryDay® Preferred Card from my Citi Premier Card, I won’t be giving up any earnings elsewhere – I’ll just be substituting one currency that I value at 1.5 cents each for another …and that’s the icing on the cake 🙂
+Better yet, as I value Amex Membership Rewards Points and Citi ThankYou Points equally, by transferring my U.S. supermarket spending to the Amex EveryDay® Preferred Card from my Citi Premier Card, I won’t be giving up any earnings elsewhere – I’ll just be substituting one currency that I value at 1.5 cents each for another …and that’s the icing on the cake 🙂

 Checking for the upgrade